MohammedFouad/Design-Template/README.md

 # Design-Template
 Design template using HTML and CSS
-This is a [lay list from channel Unique Coders at youtube channel link: https://www.youtube.com/watch?v=45orjSD31Wo&list=PLtFbQRDJ11kHtc8yjnmdxdoebNMumtlzH&index=5
+This is a play list from channel Unique Coders at youtube channel link: https://www.youtube.com/watch?v=45orjSD31Wo&list=PLtFbQRDJ11kHtc8yjnmdxdoebNMumtlzH&index=5